-EJ will by joined by one of our favorite performers and instructors from the Celtic Arts Winter School program, Fred Morrison.
 A gold medal-winning Highland Piper, Fred is widely regarded as one of the top bellows-blown Reelpipe players in the world.
 His music is steeped in the traditions of his South Uist heritage, but influenced by diverse and surprising sources such as bluegrass to name one.
 Highland pipes, Uileann pipes, low whistles, Smallpipes or Reelpipes – Fred can do it all, and his teaching approach is energetic, patient and most of all fun!
 Here’s a link to Fred’s website to learn more.
-Fred and EJ will certainly help make this an incredible musical experience for all who can participate.
-Space is limited and there will be a cap of 25 students for this weekend workshop.
+Fred will certainly make this an incredible musical experience for all who can participate.

 Program Location – Seabeck

 Small seminar class sizes are a hallmark of programs offered by the Celtic Arts Foundation.
 We’re very mindful of the benefits of having access to accomplished and experienced instructors.
-This year, we’ve arranged to have students arrive on Thursday evening, followed by a performance by both Fred and EJ in Seabeck.
+This year, we’ve arranged to have students arrive on Thursday evening.
 That gives us a complete and full day for instruction on Friday, and Saturday, and most of Sunday.